sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

 login to Fire Insights
 ----------------------------------

-login to Fire Insights application and configured below parameter in AZURE under administration section.
+login to Fire Insights application and add below parameter in Configuration under administration section for AZURE.

  - ``azure.enabled to true``
  - ``azure.homeDir as abfs://containerName@storageAccountName.dfs.core.windows.net``